Skip to contents

 max_cells

-Maximum number of cells allowed before stopping (default 1000000).
-Set to NULL to disable this safety check entirely.
+Maximum number of cells allowed before stopping (default 1,000,000).
+Set to `NULL` to disable.

 Value